 Note - Once the required documents are submitted/uploaded on the Central KYC servers it is verified and registered within 2 weeks after it is uploaded.
 An applicant investor can start investing immediately.
 Central KYC not only saves the physical submission of documents but also avoids any hassle to the investor.

-Steps Involved in the Central KYC for Individuals
+Procedure for Central KYC Registry registration for Individuals

-- Enter your Name, Mobile Number, Email and Aadhar (UID) Number
+- Enter your Name, Mobile Number, Email and Aadhaar (UID) Number.

-- Attachment of self-certified copies of the PAN card and the Aadhar card
+- Attachment of self-certified copies of the PAN card and the Aadhaar card.

 Documents Required for CKYC Registration for Individuals